pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo/README.md

     }
     ```

 4. Wait the CloudFormation stack run to completion.
-Run following script to check the status, until you get the `COMPLETION` status on `StackStatus` attribute in the output.
-It will create 1 VPC, 4 subnets, 5 auto scaling groups, 10 EC2 instances:
+Run following script to check the status, until you get the `CREATE_COMPLETE` status on `StackStatus` attribute in the output.
+It will create 1 VPC, 4 subnets, 5 auto scaling groups:
     ```
     $ ./show-quick-demo-stack-on-aws.sh
     ```